 Not so long ago, many hybrids were hampered by low towing capacities.
 That is still the case with some – indeed, recent hybrid models from Hyundai and Kia have worse towing capacities than their predecessors.
 But there are plenty of petrol-electric cars capable of towing well, providing that all-important trait of stability that we look for in the best caravan tow cars.

-If you’ve come down on the side of a hybrid in the plug-in hybrid vs hybrid debate, these are the five full hybrid tow cars that we would recommend.
+If you’ve come down on the side of a hybrid in the plug-in hybrid vs hybrid debate, these are the full hybrid tow cars that we would recommend.

 What is the best hybrid car to tow a caravan?